 Despite what we read in news stories and see in movies about American college students, the average student today isn’t pulling up to campus with parents behind the wheel of a car overflowing with boxes.
 The reality is, today’s students are just as likely to be moms and dads themselves, or full-time and part-time employees, or members of the U.S. armed forces.
-What they all have in common with today’s first-time “Gen Z” freshman and traditional AP high school students is the decision to pursue a degree on their own terms.
+What they all have in common with today’s first-time “Gen Z” first-year students and traditional AP high school students is the decision to pursue a degree on their own terms.

 We still share deeply ingrained cultural images of what constitutes the traditional college student.
 What would surprise most is that less than a third of U.S. undergraduates are ‘traditional’ students in the sense that they are enrolled full-time at a four-year residential college.
 In fact, a recent study from the National Center for Education Statistics found that 62 percent of students work either full or part time and 28 percent have at least one dependent.

 The Georgetown University Center on education and the workforce

 Students today are redefining their roles.
 So how is higher education reimagining the pathways for today’s ‘new normal,’ and the rapidly growing number of nontraditional students who are committed to and passionate about earning a degree?

 It is a critical question.
 Access to higher education remains the best pathway to career success directly impacting employment opportunities and wages.
 A study from the Center on Education and the Workforce found that bachelor’s degree holders earn 31 percent more than workers with an Associate’s degree and 74 percent more than those with just a high school diploma.
 What’s more, emerging technologies and the changing nature of industries have created a demand for new types of skilled workers.
 The future actually requires more than a degree.
 Students now must have the ability to learn and master new skills.
 This in turn calls for change on the part of higher ed institutions and their willingness to innovate, invest and champion a student they may not be able to fully define.